-The completion of the interstate system, Richard coupled with massive suburbanization and Campanella, automobile dependency. likely would have a geographer deprived the monorail of its ridership, while with the its bulky infrastructure might have blighted Tulane School of boulevards and exacerbated divestment.
-Houston, we now know, would pull far ahead Architecture, of New Orleans, whose troubles would only is the author multiply.
-Street: A
+The completion of the interstate system, coupled with massive suburbanization and automobile dependency, likely would have deprived the monorail of its ridership, while its bulky infrastructure might have blighted boulevards and exacerbated divestment.
+Houston, we now know, would pull far ahead of New Orleans, who troubles would only multiply.

-Some might surmise that the monorail was a speculative pipe dream by an out-ofstate firm seeking to exploit New Orleans' supposedly pliable government and use the city as a testbed for an unproven technology.
+Some might surmise that the monorail was never intended to be efficient mass transit, but was instead a speculative pipe dream by an out-of-state firm seeking to use the city as a testbed for an unproven technology.

 But others might offer a more generous assessment: that an initially impractical idea had morphed into a bold vision for a metro-wide light-rail system, which may have staved off later divestment and made New Orleans more the modern metropolis Morrison and Schiro had anticipated.